spaceitup/checkout-android/README.md

 # Make your first payment
 In order to make a successful payment you must complete the following steps:

-* Create a payment session on your server and retrieve the list URL in your app
+1. Create a payment session on your server and retrieve the list URL in your app
-* Install Payment SDK in your app
+2. Install Payment SDK in your app
-* Initialise and show the Payment Page with the list URL
+3. Initialise and show the Payment Page with the list URL

-## Step 1: Create payment session
+## 1 - Create payment session
 The documentation at optile.io will guide you through optile's Open Payment Gateway (OPG) features for frontend checkout and backend use cases.
 It provides important information about integration scenarios, testing possibilities, and references.
 The documentation will help you create a payment session that can be used by the Android Payment SDK.

 After you have created a payment session on your server you will receive a response containing the List Result in Json format.
 This List Result contains a "self" URL which is used to initialise the Payment Page.